overlookmotel/sequelize-hierarchy/README.md

 * Bug fix for defining through table
 * Hooks for `Model.find()` and `Model.findAll()` to convert flat representations of hierarchies into tree structures

+0.0.4

+* Transactionalised if operations to alter tables are called within a transaction
+* Do not pass results back from hooks (not needed by Sequelize)
+* Replaced usage of Promise.resolve().then() with Promise.try()

 ## TODO

 * Add other creation methods (e.g. createChild, createParent etc)
 * Check setParent etc accessor methods work
+* Fix Sequelize so that beforeFind etc hooks do not need to return a promise, then delete excess Promise.resolve() code
 * Write tests
 * Create more efficient function for bulkCreate (+ alter sequelize bulkCreate to do single multi-row insertion?)